 ME: “That is ridiculous.
 Johnny was not a helpless little kid.
 His friends invited him out and he agreed.
 He made a choice.
 If you encourage me to go out with you tonight, and I get drunk and fall of a bridge, would all of you be considered my murderers?”

 I’m not trying to minimize the effects of what happened.
 I know that, when a tragedy like this occurs, people naturally look for someone to blame.
 You are filled with a lot of anger and you have nowhere to direct it.
 So you can blame the parents, the alcohol, even Johnny, but it’s pointless.

 But blaming his well-intentioned friends for something all friends do is ridiculous.

 To my surprise, the rest of the group didn’t agree.
 My friends didn’t care that they have done the same thing a million times.
-They didn’t care that millions of people get drunk every day and that almost nobody chokes on their vomit.
+They didn’t care that they were “Johnny’s friends” on more than one occasion.
 They didn’t care that this could have happened to anybody.

 All they cared about was placing the blame on someone else.

 This is a pattern I see with lots of people, from family members to friends, romantic partners, acquaintances, bosses, and strangers.
 And I’ve realized that the more people place the blame on external forces, the more miserable they become.